da5ch0/resume/RESUME_DASH_EXTENDED(1).md

 Original theoretical framework establishing that prompt injection is a necessary consequence of natural language processing, not an engineering failure.
 Three convergent proofs:

 1. **Undecidability**: Transformer Turing-completeness + Rice's theorem → prompt injection detection is undecidable in the general case
 2. **Adversarial bounds**: Robustness-accuracy tradeoff (Tsipras et al.) + high-dimensional adversarial inevitability (Shafahi, Fawzi) → any imperfect detector has exploitable blind spots.
-Attackers can always just keep trying harder, as anyone seeking help studying for OSCP has likely been told many hundreds of times already, lol.
+Attackers can always just keep trying harder, as anyone seeking help studying for OSCP has likely been told many hundreds of times already.
 3. **The identity**: The seven properties that make language expressive (self-reference, ambiguity, context-dependence, compositionality, performativity, open-endedness, paralinguistic expression) are identical to the properties that make it an attack vector — substrate-independent, applying to any language processor of sufficient fidelity

 Policy implications: proposed CVE classification reform for prompt injection as a specification-level vulnerability; analysis of OWASP, NiST, and EU Ai Act frameworks; design principles for systems that manage rather than "solve" linguistic vulnerability.